katydecorah/font-library/CONTRIBUTING.md

 * Provide a brief description of the tags your added or changed
 * Edit tags in small batches (<20 edits) to make reviewing quicker and easier

-If you're new to Github,I recommend reading:
+If you're new to Github, I recommend reading:
 * [Creating an issue](https://help.github.com/articles/creating-an-issue/)
 * [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/).